Psychtoolbox-3/psychtoolbox-3.github.com/docs/ColorCal2.md

      dark.
 Returns 1 if the command succeeds, 0 if it fails.
 This
      command must be run after every power cycle of the device.

+'NeedZeroCalibration' - Returns true if a zero calibration is needed, false
+     otherwise.
+Devices with firmware build 877 or later do not need this, as
+     they are factory calibrated.

 '[Close](Close)' - [Close](Close) connection to device.
 A 'clear all' or 'clear ColorCal2' or
      quitting Octave or Matlab will also close the connection, so this is
      not strictly needed.